 The audit committee shall meet in accordance with a schedule established each year by the Board, and at other times that the audit committee may determine.
-The audit committee shall meet at least annually with the Company's Chief Financial Officer and external auditors in separate executive sessions.
+The audit committee shall meet at least quarterly with the Company's Chief Financial Officer and annually with the external auditors in separate executive sessions.